dspo/mano-app/mano-ui/doc/LAYOUT.md

 - **ID**: `__trash__` (reserved, read-only)
 - **Behavior**:
   - Cannot be deleted, renamed, or moved
-  - Stores deleted nodes with `content` base64-encoded
+  - Stores deleted nodes by renaming their files with a `.bak` suffix
   - Supports restore (`Move Out`) and permanent deletion

 ---